-Seeing Being Seen: A personal history of photography
+Seeing Being Seen: A Personal History of Photography by Michelle Dunn Marsh

 Afterword by Nancy Salguero McKay, Executive Director, Highline Heritage Museum

 Michelle Dunn Marsh (b.
-1973, Seattle) is the co-founder and publisher of Minor Matters Books.
+1973, Seattle) is the co-founder of Minor Matters Books.
 Since 1994 she has professionally engaged with the artform of photography through the creation of over one hundred publications, curation and placement of exhibitions, and development of numerous public programs.
-She has held staff positions with Aperture Foundation (New York), Chronicle Books (San Francisco), and Photographic Center Northwest (Seattle), and consulted with the estate of legendary music photographer Jim Marshall, among others.
+She has held leadership positions with Aperture Foundation (New York), Chronicle Books (San Francisco), and Photographic Center Northwest (Seattle), and consulted with the estate of legendary music photographer Jim Marshall, among other professional roles.
 She was a tenured professor in graphic design, and has lectured internationally on photography and visual book publishing.
 She holds a master’s degree in publishing from Pace University, and a bachelor’s degree from Bard College.